jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.1 AggregateRaster

-Aggregates a raster to a lower resolution..
+Aggregates a raster to a lower resolution.

 *Parameters*: